PROS

 Vinovest Exchange

-Vinovest recently launched its exchange platform.
-Until recently, the wine portfolios were selected by an algorithm and a collection of sommeliers (except Premium and Grand Gru portfolios).
+Vinovest recently launched its trading platform.
+Until recently, most of the wine portfolios were selected by an algorithm and a collection of sommeliers (except Premium and Grand Gru portfolios).

 Now, when you open an account through its trading platform, you can invest in wine as you invest in stocks.
 There is no minimum balance or hold time required.
-You have complete control.
+You have complete control of your wine portfolio.

 Key Differences between Vinovest Trading Account & Managed Account